FluidTokens/ft-mesh-aquarium-demo/README.md

 ## ⚙️ Usage in Aquarium

-Now, throughout the React application, you can use a hook that exposes some utility values and a `wallet` object to:
+Now, throughout the React application, you can use the custom hook that exposes utility values and a `wallet` object to:
 - Interact with the Mesh Multisig APIs (including the authentication flow)
 - Connect with your browser wallet
 - Use utility functions like `getMultisigWalletAddress`